regroove-solutions/fv-web-ui/frontend/README.md

 ### Adding New Dependencies

-Install dependencies using `yarn add package` or `yarn add package --dev`
+Install dependencies using `npm install --save` or `npm install --save-dev`

 ### Tips